ejholmes/libopenfocus/README.md

 Compiling From Source
 ---------------------
 Run `make`.
-This will build a libopenfocus.a that you can link against in your program.
+This will build libopenfocus.a, which you can statically link against in your program.
+If you're on linux or windows, it will also create a dynamic library called libopenfocus.so or libopenfocus.dll, respectively, that you can dynamically link against.

+If you're on linux, run `make install` to copy libopenfocus.so to /usr/lib.

 Usage
 -----